michaelmcmullin/csMatrix/README.md

 # csMatrix

-A Matrix class library written in C#, targetting .NET Standard 2.0
+A Matrix class library written in C#, targetting .NET Standard 2.0.
+This means it should be compatible with the following platforms:

+* .NET Core 2.0
+* .NET Framework 4.6.1
+* Mono 5.4
+* Xamarin.iOS 10.14
+* Xamarin.Mac 3.8
+* Xamarin.Android 8.0
+* Universal Windows Platform 10.0.16299

 ## Installation